-3. and was bise Reduction Design Goals (Activity Categories A, B, C, d E) A "yes" answer is required to Question 3a for the noise all to be determined to be reasonable.
-Questions 3b through represent desirable goals that need not be met for a noise all to be determined reasonable.
-However, they must be dressed and should be considered in the determination of the commended noise wall. a.
-Does the noise wall reduce design year exterior noise levels by at least 7 dB(A) for at least one benefited receptor?
-Yes ✓ No b.
-Does the noise wall provide an insertion loss of at least 7 dB(A) for more receptors than required under 3a.while still conforming to the MaxSF/BR value of 2,000 and a "point of diminishing returns" evaluation? ☐ Yes ✓ No c.
-Does the noise wall provide insertion losses of greater than 7 dB(A) while still conforming to the MaxSF/BR value of 2,000 and a "point of diminishing returns" evaluation?
-Yes ✓ No d.
+- 3. Noise Reduction Design Goals (Activity Categories A, B, C, and E) A "yes" answer is required to Question 3a for the noise wall to be determined to be reasonable.
+Questions 3b through 3e represent desirable goals that need not be met for a noise wall to be determined reasonable.
+However, they must be addressed and should be considered in the determination of the recommended noise wall. - a.
+Does the noise wall reduce design year exterior noise levels by at least 7 dB(A) for at least one benefited receptor? - b.
+Does the noise wall provide an insertion loss of at least 7 dB(A) for more receptors than required under 3a.while still conforming to the MaxSF/BR value of 2,000 and a "point of diminishing returns" evaluation? - c.
+Does the noise wall provide insertion losses of greater than 7 dB(A) while still conforming to the MaxSF/BR value of 2,000 and a "point of diminishing returns" evaluation? - d.
 Does the noise wall reduce future exterior levels to the low-60-decibel range (60-63) for Category B and C receptors and the upper-60 dB(A) range (65-68) for Category E receptors?
-Note: exterior noise level at below 59.8 db(A) without barrier. ✓ Yes □ No e.
-Does the noise wall reduce design year noise levels back to existing levels?
-Yes ✓ No 4.
+Note: exterior noise level at below 59.8 db(A) without barrier. - e.
+Does the noise wall reduce design year noise levels back to existing levels? - 4.
 Noise Reduction Design Goals (Activity Category D) A "yes" answer is required to Question 4a for the barrier to be determined to be reasonable.
 Question 4b represents a desirable goal that need not be met for a noise wall to be determined reasonable.
-However, this goal must be addressed and should be considered in the determination of the recommended noise wall. a.
-Does noise wall reduce design year interior noise levels by at least 7 dB(A) for the facility's analysis point? b.
-While conforming to the MaxSF/BR criteria and justified b. by a "point of diminishing returns' evaluation, does the noise wall provide an interior insertion loss above the 7 dB(A) minimum ∐ Yes ∐ No
+However, this goal must be addressed and should be considered in the determination of the recommended noise wall. - a.
+Does noise wall reduce design year interior noise levels by at least 7 dB(A) for the facility's analysis point? - b.
+While conforming to the MaxSF/BR criteria and justified by a "point of diminishing returns' evaluation, does the noise wall provide an interior insertion loss above the 7 dB(A) minimum